 It was with this “perfectly impersonal” book, as it was described by Charles-Augustin Sainte-Beuve, that Gustave Flaubert invented the “modern” novel.
 Madame Bovary was the fruit of five years of work and recounts the romantic fantasies and frustrations of a woman who is unable to escape her life as a provincial doctor’s wife.
 The novel was published as a serial in 1856, and this “poem of adultery” (according to the French prosecutor Ernest Pinard) caused a scandal.
-It was judged to be “offensive to public and religious morality and to good morals,” but Flaubert was ultimately acquitted.
-Madame Bovary was a big success, then faded in the wake of symbolism and naturalism before becoming universally recognized as a classic in the twentieth century.
+It was judged to be “offensive to public decency and religious morality and to good morals,” but Flaubert was ultimately acquitted.
+Madame Bovary was a huge success, then faded in the wake of symbolism and naturalism before becoming universally recognized as a classic in the twentieth century.

 Chéri, the story of the relationship between a 50-year-old courtesan and her young lover, was written in 1912, well before Colette’s affair with Bertrand, her husband Henry de Jouvenel’s son, although the novel was not published until 1920.
 Chéri is a bittersweet tale of impending loss that probes deep into the human psyche and offers an ironic depiction of the Parisian demi-monde.
 It is one of Colette’s major works.

 When Jean de Brunhoff’s Histoire de Babar, le petit éléphant (The Story of Babar) was published in France in 1931, it met with immediate success.
-An American publisher then decided to publish the book in the United States where it soon became just as popular.
+An American publisher then decided to publish the book in the United States, where it soon became just as popular.
 Jean de Brunhoff continued to produce new stories of Babar the Elephant until he died in 1937.
 His son Laurent de Brunhoff has been writing new adventures since 1946.

-Georges Simenon’s Commissaire Maigret stands out among detectives by his investigative methods and his personality.
+Georges Simenon’s Commissaire Maigret stands out among detectives for his investigative methods and his personality.
 This quiet and secretive character, with his trademark pipe, appears for the first time in M. Gallet, décédé (The Death of Monsieur Gallet/Maigret Stonewalled).
 Maigret is the empathic, solitary hero of 75 detective novels and 28 short stories published from 1931 to 1972.
 Simenon was acknowledged as a master storyteller by such French authors as Mauriac, Gide and Céline, most certainly because his works reach beyond the detective genre to the theme of human destiny.